artefactory/redis-team-THM/blog/content/01_mlops.md

 - [Recommendation Systems](https://en.m.wikipedia.org/wiki/Recommender_system)
 - [Data Visualization](https://en.m.wikipedia.org/wiki/Data_and_information_visualization)

-Using the right MLOps tools and technologies we will try to build an interesting experiences for the
+Using the right MLOps tools and technologies we will try to build an interesting experiences for the people doing technical writing or research.

 # References